 Right-click on the certificate and select Install Certificate or Install PFX, depending on how the certificate was delivered from your CA.

 In the Certificate Import Wizard, select Local Machine as the import location.
 Select Next.
 On the following screen, select next again.

 Choose Place all certificate in the following store and then select Enterprise Trust as the location.
 Select OK to close the certificate store selection dialog box and then select Next.

 a.
 If you're importing a PFX, you'll be presented with an additional dialog.
-On the Private key protection page, enter the password for your certificate files and then enable the Mark this key as exportable.
-This allows you to back up or transport your keys at a later time option.
+On the Private key protection page, enter the password for your certificate files and then enable the Mark this key as exportable. option, allowing you to back up or transport your keys later.
 Select Next.

 Select Finish to complete the import.